 Educational Opportunity Program (EOP)

-- Students were afforded with the opportunity to attend our 6-week Summer Bridge Program to assist them in advancing in their developmental coursework.
-We have recently added a leadership component into Summer Bridge which will expose students to key skills in problem-solving, conflict resolution, cross cultural communication, self-advocacy, and leadership dynamics.
+- Students were afforded with the opportunity to attend our 6-week Summer Bridge Academy to assist them in advancing in their developmental coursework.
+We added a leadership component into Summer Bridge which will expose students to key skills in problem-solving, conflict resolution, cross cultural communication, self-advocacy, and leadership dynamics.
 Note: Currently Summer Bridge Students have higher course pass rates in their EO 665 courses than students taking the same classes during the regular semester.
 The Summer Bridge student retention rate also surpasses that of other first time freshmen.

 - We created an Ambassador program to take a three pronged outreach approach: